29 World Book Day Activities for Schools

 This blog post has been written by experienced KS2 teacher Zoe.

-With World Book Day just around the corner, we want to make sure that you have a day full of exciting World Book Day activities To support or be in agreement with an idea. your pupils!
+With World Book Day just around the corner, we want to make sure that you have a day full of exciting World Book Day activities for your pupils!
 We’ve created a comprehensive live of ideas that have been tried and tested on our own pupils – so hopefully you’ll find something you think your pupils will really enjoy and Thinking about things that happened in the past., providing them with even more of a broad and Making sure we get the right amount of everything. curriculum.

 Feel free to pick and choose from our 29 simple (but inspiring) World Book Day activities below – and don’t forget to let us know how you get on using Facebook, Twitter or @kapow_primary on Instagram!